szpajder/dumpvdl2/README.md

 ###### The signal has to be strong enough (preferably 20 dB over noise floor, or better)

 - set your tuner gain quite high.
-I get good results with 42 dB for RTLSDR and 100 dB for Mirics dongles.
+I get good results with 40 dB for RTLSDR and 100 dB for Mirics dongles.
 75-85 dB is reported to work well on SDRPlay.
 However, it depends on the used antenna.
+  But do not be tempted to crank the gain up to the max.
+Keep your noise floor as low as possible, because higher noise yields higher bit error rate.

 - check SDR Console with the same gain setting - do you see data bursts clearly? (they are very short, like pops).